dhmit/gender_analysis/documentation/source/tutorial/installation.rst

 -----------------------

 Most of the installation process will happen through Windows Powershell, or another terminal program of your choice.
-To ensure that everything installs properly, ensure that you open your command-line tool in Administrator mode.
+To ensure that everything installs properly, make sure to open your command-line tool in Administrator mode.

 Installing Python
 *****************